vikassy/qa-browsertests/README.md

     mediawiki_password: password here

-Run the tests with `bundle exec rake`, this should start Firefox.
+Run the tests with `bundle exec cucumber`, this should start Firefox.

 By default the tests run at en.wikipedia.beta.wmflabs.org.
 If you want to run the tests elsewhere, you have to set `MEDIAWIKI_URL` environment variable.
 For example: